demirbasbusra/Amazon-Test-Automation-Project-with-Java/README.md

 Project is based on these steps :

 Feature: Amazon.com
-  Scenario: Amazon.com Adding Product
+  Scenario: Amazon.com Adding Product \n
-    Given User is on homepage
+    Given User is on homepage \n
-    When Click accept cookies
+    When Click accept cookies \n
-    When Click the search button
+    When Click the search button \n
-    When Write product name
+    When Write product name \n
-    When Click search button
+    When Click search button \n
-    When Filter for Shipped by Amazon
+    When Filter for Shipped by Amazon \n
-    When Filter for Apple
+    When Filter for Apple \n
-    When Click the first product
+    When Click the first product \n
-    When Add to Cart
+    When Add to Cart \n
-    When Check at cart page
+    When Check at cart page \n